 When we bought our house, one of the first things I bought was a new Sony Bravia XBR-55X850D TV.

-Even though I have one of my NVIDIA Shield TV’s hooked up to it, it’s got Android TV running on it straight from the factory.
-In theory, you could install all sorts of apps to turn this TV into a real streaming powerhouse.
+Even though I have one of my NVIDIA Shield TVs hooked up to it, it’s got Android TV running on it straight from the factory.
+In theory, you could install all sorts of apps to turn this TV into a streaming powerhouse.

-Today, we’re going to look at how to install Kodi on a Sony Bravia TV, like this one.
+Today, we’ll look at installing Kodi on a Sony Bravia TV like this one.

 But first, why is Sony making it so difficult?

 In 2019, Sony actively blocked Kodi from installing on any of their TVs shipped with Android TV version 9.
 At the same time, they told their customers that the problem was a bug in Kodi, not their TV software.

 That didn’t sit well with Kodi developers, who quickly went to work trying to figure out the issue.